 For a company, the stories need to be about people.
 Don’t tell stories about products or things.
 It’s about the people who build them.
 If you want to tell a good story about Microsoft, don’t talk about the software, talk about the people who build the software—who they are, what they do, why they do what they do, what’s important to them, and what they sacrifice.

-If you can tell stories and people can trust you, then they will listen to you.
+If you can tell stories, especially personal stories, then they will listen to you.
 The information itself is all written down, anyone can give them the facts, and they can even read them.
 It’s about making them trust you to receive them from you.

 2. Ask an open-ended question that matters to the audience

-Phrase a problem that the audience faces in a question.
+Phrase a problem that the audience is facing in the form of a question.
 When you ask a question, you draw your audience in.
 They will answer the question in their mind even if it was a rhetorical question.
 Now that person is involved.
 Don’t ask a yes or no questions.
 Make it an open-ended question.